MENU

 Dear Colleagues and Friends,

-FARO was established to build strong relationships among the national radiation oncology societies across Asia, with the firm resolution to improve healthcare for patients and cooperating with member societies in research, education, and clinical practice of radiation therapy.
-FARO, which currently consists of the national organizations from 16 Asian countries, has successfully hosted 5 scientific conferences in the Asian region.
+FARO was established with the goal of building strong relationships among these societies and improving healthcare for patients.
+FARO also collaborates with member societies in research, education, and clinical practice of radiation therapy.
+FARO, which is currently composed of national organizations from 14 Asian countries, has successfully hosted six scientific conferences in the Asian region.